Trust Board

 Trustees

-Helen has enjoyed a career of 30 years in Human Resources, including working in a large QUANGO regulatory body, local authority, nhs, charity status organisation and private industry.
-She is a former local business owner and now Group HR Manager for a family group of Companies predominantly in health and social care.
+Helen has enjoyed a career of 36 years in Human Resources, including working in a large QUANGO regulatory body, local authority, NHS, charity status organisation and private industry.
+She is a former local business owner and now Head of Human Resources for a nationwide group of care homes in health and social care.
 She has worked in education for both a private school and local authority.

 As a result she brings a significant amount of management and leadership experience, managing staff, finances and resources.
-Helen has been a school Governor since 2002, taking on a variety or roles and responsibilities during that time.
-She has been instrumental in the strategic governance, and since a governor at Albany Academy has seen the school convert to Academy status and Multi Academy status.
+Helen has been a school Governor since 2002, taking on a variety of roles and responsibilities during that time.
+She has been instrumental in the strategic governance and development of the schools within the Multi Academy Trust as a Non-Executive Director on a voluntary basis.

 Andy Wiles